 Climate change induced by human activity is already a fact in many parts of the world.
 Global temperatures rose 1 degree Celsius over the source of the 20th century, and the 21st century has already seen more temperature records broken than at any time in recorded history.
 Each of the last three years has broken the record for global surface temperatures.
 Arctic sea ice is melting, sea levels are rising, climate refugees are on the move, and floods and extreme weather events are rising too.
 And things are only bound to get worse.
-In the absence of human action to reduce emissions of greenhouse gases, the Earth’s temperature could rise up to six degree Celsius by the end of the century.
+In the absence of human action to reduce emissions of greenhouse gases, the Earth’s temperature could rise up to six degrees Celsius by the end of the century.

 With climate change forecast to continue, this is great news for mosquitoes and not so great news for the rest of us.
 You see, mosquitoes like other insects cannot regulate their own body temperature and rely on external heat sources to survive.
 If the temperature drops below a certain level, they cannot survive and thrive.
 Rising temperatures lengthen the warm season during which mosquitoes can breed and survive, and also increases their range geographically to regions further and further from the equator.
 Climate change is associated with increased humidity, rainfall, and flooding in some areas as well, and this is also a boon for mosquitoes as they require water as well as warm temperatures to breed; flooding and heavy rainfall will leave more and more sources of standing water lying around in which mosquitoes can lay their eggs.
 Moreover, the warmer weather and humidity will shorten the eggs’ incubation times, so that the mosquito population will rise in a very short amount of time.

 As mentioned, this is not just a source of annoyance and irritation – although it is that as well.
-As we all know by experience, mosquitoes LOVE biting human skin, because our blood is a source of the protein they need to hatch their offspring.
+As we all know by experience, mosquitoes LOVE biting humans, because our blood is a source of the protein they need to hatch their offspring.
 And the more mosquitoes there are breeding and laying eggs, the more we are going to be a source of food for them.
 But here’s the more frightening aspect of this.
 As we have seen, Mosquitoes carry disease, and the longer the mosquito season, the more chance there is for infectious disease to spread.
 Although VBDs overwhelmingly affect people in tropical and subtropical countries in the developing world, increased migration – including by refugees created directly by climate change – trade, and travel increases the chances of these diseases spreading to temperate regions where people have no immunity to them.
 Rising global temperatures and increased humidity, heavy rainfall and flooding, also allow mosquitoes to thrive in areas further from the equator.
 This is why, after the mass flooding that hit Louisiana in 2016, health officials prepared for an increase in the incidence of Zika and the West Nile virus infections – owing to the increased range of the Aedes mosquitoes created by the floods.